core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 A topic collection is a group of topic resources that define the properties of the topics themselves (see Section {{topic-resource-representation}}).
 Each topic resource is represented as a link to its corresponding resource URI.
 The list can be represented as a Link Format document {{?RFC6690}}.
 Topic resources are identified by the resource type "core.ps.conf".

 Within each topic resource there is a set of configuration properties (see Section {{topic-properties}}).
-The 'topic_data_uri' property contains the URI of the topic data resource that a CoAP client can subscribe to.
+The 'topic_data' property contains the URI of the topic data resource that a CoAP client can subscribe to.
 Resources exposing resources of the topic data type are expected to use the resource type 'core.ps.data'.

 ## Topic Collection Interactions {#topic-collection-interactions}